-We are a clinical-stage biopharmaceutical company on a mission to develop treatments for mitochondrial diseases, including MELAS.
-Our lead asset, CY6463, is a pioneering CNS-penetrant sGC stimulator that modulates a key node in a fundamental signaling network.
-The multidimensional pharmacology elicited by the stimulation of sGC has the potential to impact a broad range of diseases that involve the CNS.
-CY6463 is currently in clinical development for MELAS. sGC stimulators are small molecules that act synergistically with NO as positive allosteric modulators of sGC to boost production of cGMP. cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions in the CNS including mitochondrial function, neuronal function, inflammation and vascular dynamics.
+We are a biopharmaceutical company on a mission to develop treatments for serious diseases.
+Zagociguat is a pioneering CNS-penetrant sGC stimulator that has shown rapid improvements across a range of endpoints reflecting multiple domains of disease activity, including mitochondrial disease-associated biomarkers. sGC stimulators are small molecules that act synergistically with NO as positive allosteric modulators of sGC to boost production of cGMP. cGMP is a key second messenger that, when produced by sGC, regulates diverse and critical biological functions such as mitochondrial function, neuronal function, inflammation, and vascular dynamics.